Rozdandy/ms2-project/README.md

     11. To test the smooth scroll and also to verify that the links are working do the following:

-        (i)   Click on "WELCOME" link and verify that it stays on the HOME page (ii)  Click on "PLAY GAME" link and verify that the accordion opens and showing the "Game Instruction" and "Play" buttons
+        (i)   Click on "WELCOME" link and verify that it stays on the HOME page

+        (ii)  Click on "PLAY GAME" link and verify that the accordion opens and showing the "Game Instruction" and "Play" buttons

                 * Onclick on the game instruction button, it opens modal form over the page to reveal the instruction

                 * onclick on the "Play" button, it goes to the Game page.

         (iii) Click on "QUOTE" link or icon and verify that it scrolls smoothly to the Quotes section.

         (vi)  Click on "Sign Up" link and verify that the modal form opens.

 **On the mobile view and medium device view**

 (a) Check to ensure that the navigation bar is responsive and all the icons and links collapsed into the toggler icon.

 (b) Notice that the toggler icon is properly styled and at the right corner position.

-        (c) Notice that all the icons are hidden, and that only the names of the links that appears and they are centrally and vertically aligned.
+(c) Notice that all the icons are hidden, and that only the names of the links that appears

+and they are centrally and vertically aligned.

-        (d) Repeat steps (i) - (v) above for the mobile views (e) Check Jumbotron text in the home page and ensure the article is hidden for the mobile device but displays in the medium device.
+(d) Repeat steps (i) - (v) above for the mobile views

+(e) Check Jumbotron text in the home page and ensure the article is hidden for the mobile device but displays in the medium device.

 (f) Notice that all the various sections are vertically align for the mobile view.

 (g) Check the the two green buttons are vertically aligned and the contents hidden and only appears onclick and the items are centrally aligned

-        **for the game app**
+*for the game app*
     i.
 Check the game app, notice that, there are no navigation bar for all screen sizes ii.
 Also, note on the game app that only the large screen has title, no title on the small screens. iii.
 Note that there is the site logo display on the dark-transparent overlay to the top-left corner that returns users to the home page when clicked. iv.
 Check the site logo also present on the overlay when the game is either lost or won.
     v.
-Note that, the Timer and Flip counter display vertically aligned in Moto G4 mobile phone while, they display flex on all other devices
+Note that, the Timer and Flip counter display vertically aligned in Moto G4 mobile phone and Iphone 5SE while they display flex on all other devices

 2. **Welcome**